 Vincenzo Sannino, born in 1879, turned to violin making when Italian political disturbances had subsided and the country’s instrument making was reviving.
 He was also the only significant maker from Naples to leave his home territory and, as we shall see, in time he also strayed from the purely Neapolitan style of violin making.

 The violin making scene in Naples during the later 19th century was dominated by charming and interesting, but generally stylistically decadent makers such as Vincenzo Iorio (fl. c.
 1830–1850) and the more able Alfonso della Corte (c.
 1834–1884).
 A fair number of other relatively obscure makers, including some vestigial members of the Vinaccia and even Gagliano families, still worked in Naples during the later 19th century, but none of them managed to achieve the unified style for which earlier Neapolitan violin making had been famous.
-Most remained obscure until that talented and prolific craftsman Vincenzo Postiglione entered the profession during the mid 1860s, followed in the 1880s by Giovanni Pistucci.
+Most remained obscure until that talented and prolific craftsman Vincenzo Postiglione began making fine instruments around the mid-1860s, followed in the 1880s by Giovanni Pistucci.